-Council has passed Bylaw 14600 that prohibits vehicles from idling for more than five minutes total in any thirty-minute period in any area identified as a no-idling zone.
-Furthermore, Bylaw 14600 restricts a person from engaging in any activity that creates odour, emission, smoke, vapour, dust or other airborne matter that is reasonably likely to disturb another individual.
+Bylaw 14600 prohibits vehicles from idling for more than five minutes total in any thirty-minute period in any area identified as a no-idling zone.
+Bylaw 14600 also restricts a person from engaging in any activity that creates odour, emission, smoke, vapour, dust or other airborne matter that is reasonably likely to disturb another individual.

 What is idling?

 Idling is a bad habit that wastes fuel, adds to pollution and can contribute to health problems.
-Unnecessary idling costs Canadians millions of dollars every year and it's a major contributor to climate change.
+Unnecessary idling costs Canadians millions of dollars annually, a major contributor to climate change.
 Idling your vehicle less will save you money on fuel, improve air quality in your community and reduce emissions contributing to climate change.

 We are committed to making sure Edmonton is one of the cleanest, greenest cities worldwide by keeping its air quality at a high rating—above acceptable levels as measured in previous years.

 What You Need to Know About the Bylaw

 - The City will place signs about the bylaw in City right-of-way areas, where available, in front of schools or hospitals.
 Schools and hospitals will also place their own signs in the no-idling zones.

 - The bylaw takes effect when the temperature rises above 0°C.

 - Under the bylaw, drivers cannot idle for more than five minutes within any 30-minute period when parked in an area designated as no idling.

 - The bylaw applies only to participating schools and hospitals.